-Our squad system caters to all commitment levels - whether you want to be training 5 times per week, just coming to circuits, or purely a social member.
+- Our squad system caters to all commitment levels, whether you want to be training 6 days a week, just come to circuits or even purely be a social member.

 Rewarding Team Environment

 - The squad system means training in crews with a number of different people, and getting a feel for the boat when everyone moves as one is really gratifying, not to mention the satisfaction of seeing all that hard work pay off in a race!

 Mates!
 Socials!
 Fun!

 - We’re proud of a social scene that is inclusive, diverse - across undergrad and postgrad communities, and from more than 20 different countries - and, most importantly, fun!
 In LSERC you will find a group of like-minded, dedicated and friendly people who are always down for a good time.

 - A number of members learn to cox boats whilst at LSERC, and all of our members are educated on the rules of the Tideway - the stretch of water we row on in West London.

 Row on the Thames!

-This speaks for itself but rowing on the Thames can be a truly special experience.
+- This speaks for itself but rowing on the Thames can be a truly special experience.
 One sunny day on the water and you will understand why we love it so much.

 You don’t have to get up at 4am like everyone presumes about rowers…

-You’ll also have to buy Athletics Union (AU) membership, about £5, on top of either of these membership options - this makes you part of the wider sporting community at LSE.
+You’ll also have to buy Athletics Union (AU) membership, about £7.50, on top of either of these membership options - this makes you part of the wider sporting community at LSE.

 EVENTS AND ACTIVITIES